Kim Jong Nam's death: Body has no puncture wounds

 Story highlights

-- No next of kin have come forward to claim the body
+- No next of kin has come forward to claim the body

 - Footage that surfaced Monday appears to show moments before Kim's death